tremho/locale-string-tables/README.md

     "item.sheep": "sheep",
     "item.sheep.plural" : "sheep"

- in other languages (or for ordinal support), one may use the other suffixes of ".zero", ".two", ".few", ".many" or "plural"
+ in other languages, one may use the other suffixes of ".zero", ".two", ".few", ".many" or "plural"

 Note that these map directly to the terminology of the